aragon/hack/docs/guides-use-frame.md

   <img width="240" height="500" src="/docs/assets/frame/frame-trezor.gif">
 </p>

-You are ready to select the network and account you would will use.
+You should now be able to select the network and account you would like to use.

 #### Network

-To choose the appropiate network select the button on the uper right corner (the one with the three arrows).
-This page is the app menu, here you can configure general settings for Frame.
-We will focus on the Connection option.
-Right now the default is Rinkeby but you can aslo choose Mainnet, Ropsten and Kovan.
+To choose the appropriate network, select the button on the upper right corner (the three arrows).
+This will take you to Frame's menu, where you can configure its general settings.
+We will focus on the "Connection" option.
+Right now the default is Rinkeby but you can also choose Mainnet, Ropsten or Kovan.

 For this tutorial we will select Rinkeby.

 <p align="center">
   <img width="240" height="500" src="/docs/assets/frame/frame-app-menu.gif">